OceanDL/Haar_Cascade_Detection/README.md

 Once you have gathered the image dataset, you put them into the two respective folders, positive_images and negative_images(while deleting the current positive images if training a different object).

-Then from there you will create two .txt files that will be used for atrifically creating samples to be used while training.
+Then from there you will create two .txt files that will be used for artificially creating samples to be used while training.
 These two commands are:
 ```sh
 $  find ./positive_images -iname "*.jpg" > positives.txt
 $  find ./negative_images -iname "*.jpg" > negatives.txt